awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 # Creating an Amazon EKS cluster<a name="create-cluster"></a>

 This topic walks you through creating an Amazon EKS cluster\.

-If this is your first time creating an Amazon EKS cluster, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
+If this is your first time creating an Amazon EKS cluster, then we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
 They provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with worker nodes\.

 **Important**
 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:master` permissions\.
 Initially, only that IAM user can make calls to the Kubernetes API server using kubectl\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running kubectl commands on your cluster\.
 If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
-If the AWS CLI is configured properly for your user, then `eksctl` and the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) can find those credentials as well\.
-For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS Command Line Interface User Guide*\.
+If the AWS CLI version 1\.16\.156 or later is configured properly for your user, then `eksctl` can find those credentials\.
+For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.
+If you can't install the AWS CLI version 1\.16\.156 or later, then you must install the [https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)\.

+**Prerequisites**
+You must have the AWS CLI version 1\.16\.156 or later or the `aws-iam-authenticator` installed\.
+For more information, see [Install the AWS CLI](getting-started-console.md#gs-console-install-awscli) or [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

 Choose the tab below that corresponds to your desired cluster creation method\.